 Rating and Ranking

-<Standard> Anand is one of six players in history to crack the 2800 mark.
-As of 1 May 2014, his rating was 2785 making him the world #4.
+<Standard> Anand is one of six players in history to crack the 2800 mark, peaking at 2817 in 2011.
+As of 1 September 2014, his rating was 2785 making him the world #5.
 He remains the top rated player in the Asian region.